rdkcentral/BundleGen/docs/Templates.md

   * `version` (string, REQUIRED).
 Version of RDK installed on the platform
   * `supportedFeatures` (array of strings, REQUIRED).
 Which RDK services/Thunder NanoServices are installed and available on the platform.
 Images that require features not present on the platform cannot be converted to OCI bundles
 * `hardware`
   * `graphics` (boolean, REQUIRED).
-Whether the platform supports graphics output or not (e.g. on a headless developement VM)
+Whether the platform supports graphics output or not (e.g. on a headless development VM)
   * `maxRAM` (string, REQUIRED).
 The maximum amount of RAM an application can use.
 If an application requires more RAM, a warning will be shown during bundle generation.
 * `storage`
   * `persistent` (object, OPTIONAL) Dobby supports persistent storage using loopback mounts.
 If the platform should not support loopback mounts, do not define this section